A Sparse Bayesian Learning Algorithm for Estimation of Interaction Kernels in Motsch-Tadmor Model: Algorithm

 \begin{remark} The $L_1$ regularization formulation is equivalent to using a direct Laplace prior on the coefficients $\mbf{w}$, i.e., $p(\mbf{w}|\lambda) = \frac{\lambda}{2}\exp(-\lambda|\mbf{w}|)$ \cite{babacan2009fast}.
 However, this formulation of the Laplace prior does not allow for a tractable Bayesian analysis, since it is not conjugate to the likelihood.
 To alleviate this, the hierarchical priors are employed. \end{remark}

-\begin{remark} A common choice of informative hyperprior is the gamma distribution since it is a conjugate for the conditionally Gaussian distributions.
-However, compared with the Gaussian prior, the Laplace prior enforces sparsity more strongly by concentrating the posterior mass along the axes, favoring solutions with many coefficients close to zero.
-Additionally, the Laplace prior is log-concave, which ensures unimodal posterior distributions and eliminates local minima, simplifying the optimization process \cite{babacan2009fast}. \end{remark}
+\begin{remark} The Gamma distribution is a common choice for hyperpriors due to its conjugacy with conditionally Gaussian models, enabling tractable inference.
+Compared to Gaussian priors, the Laplace prior more strongly promotes sparsity by concentrating mass near zero and along coordinate axes.
+Its log-concavity ensures unimodal posteriors, reducing the risk of local minima and simplifying optimization \cite{babacan2009fast}. \end{remark}